DTJF/fbdoc/src/doc/Options.md

 fb-doc --emitter "empty" fb-doc.bas
 ~~~

-and fb-doc operates on the file fb-doc.bas and pipes the output of the
+and \Proj operates on the file fb-doc.bas and pipes the output of the
 \em empty emitter to the terminal.

 Or you can use this mode to generate a C-header for a library,